 Even if you’re totally cash-strapped, take a teeny bit out of each paycheck that automatically goes into a savings account.
 Think Rs.
 500 to Rs.
 1,000 or more.
 It’s kind of shocking how little you’ll miss it—and you’ll be saving in the process.

 The second thing to do is start maintaining a financial diary.
-Jot down your daily expenses in that.
+Jot down your daily expenses.
 It’ll be easier to save once you know what you’re aiming for and how you’re going to get there.
 Write down your daily, weekly and monthly budget in it and stick to it.
 Mark out some savings goals and plan how you’re going to achieve them.
-When you think through things and come up with a list of how to start saving, it’ll give you the motivation and discipline to save, save, save, instead of spend, spend, spend.
+When you think through things and come up with a list of how to start saving money, it’ll give you the motivation and discipline to save, save, save, instead of spend, spend, spend.

 Also, put your phone to use.
 There are tons of apps that can save you money: CardStar stores your rewards cards on your phone, so you can use them even if you leave your card at home and Mint helps you create goals to spend less and then warns you if you’re getting close to hitting your limit.
 If you’re bad at taxes and always have to rely on someone else to do taxes for you, then the India Tax 2018 app makes the task easy for you by computing your income tax and based on your entries, suggests you how much more investment you need in order to save more tax.